dukechem/SPROXFitting/README.md

 2.2  | Fixed bug with peptide difference analysis that prevented some peptides from being identified as  significant
 2.3  | Updated GUI labels
 2.4  | Changed image paths to relative instead of absolute.
+2.5  | Fixed single experiment fitting bug and added unique temporal identifier to each generated file